que-rb/que/README.md

 If you're using ActiveRecord to dump your database's schema, you'll probably want to [set schema_format to :sql](http://guides.rubyonrails.org/migrations.html#types-of-schema-dumps) so that Que's table structure is managed correctly.

+## Related Gems

+  * [que-web](https://github.com/statianzo/que-web) is a Sinatra-based UI for inspecting your job queue.

+If you have a gem that uses or relates to Que, feel free to submit a PR adding it to the list!

 ## Contributing

   1. Fork it